How to Make Kyoto-Style Slow Drip Coffee

 A FEW NOTES:

-- There are a variety of different drip brewers, but each consists of three stacked chambers – one for water, one for coffee grounds, and one for the finished brewed coffee – and a sturdy frame to support the towering structure.
+- There are a variety of different slow-drip Kyoto style coffee makers, but each consists of three stacked chambers – one for water, one for coffee grounds, and one for the finished brewed coffee – and a sturdy frame to support the towering structure.
 Besides those basics, you can choose any Kyoto-style dripper that fits your budget and space restrictions.

 - You can use either a paper or metal filter when brewing slow drip, but the outcome will be slightly different in each case.
 Choose paper if you prefer a cleaner cup of coffee, or choose metal if you prefer a heavier-bodied coffee.